 Erica Humbach is the General Manager at HealthTrackRx.
 In this position, she oversees the daily function of all laboratory operations.
 This is no small task, as HealthTrackRx operates several laboratories, and the services they offer often change to meet the evolving needs of clients.
-Currently, Erica manages five laboratories: Pre-Analytical, which receives, accessions, flags missing sample information, and processes billing for incoming samples; Serology, which tests blood samples for COVID-19 antibodies; Toxicology Technical, which tests for the presence of controlled substances in oral fluid, urine, and blood samples; Infectious Disease Technical, which tests for the presence of specific pathogens within a variety of samples; and, finally, Post-Analytical, which analyzes toxicology data and provides reports to clients.
+Currently, Erica manages four laboratories: Pre-Analytical, which receives, accessions, flags missing sample information, and processes billing for incoming samples; Serology, which tests blood samples for COVID-19 antibodies; Infectious Disease Technical, which tests for the presence of specific pathogens within a variety of samples; and, finally, Post-Analytical, which analyzes the data and provides reports to clients.

 Her job is complex and technical, and Erica is well-suited for the task.
 She holds a B.S. in chemistry with a minor in math, and an M.S. in chemistry with a minor in business administration.
 Prior to being promoted to General Manager, Erica was Director of Lab Operations, so she was already familiar with the laboratory team.
 She stepped into the new position to meet a sudden need when the department underwent some quick restructuring.